 How the Paradox Conflict Manifests

 For instance, when someone believes that everyone outside of their belief system is evil, they view outsiders as enemies.
 However, if they encounter an outsider, it makes them uncomfortable.
 They don’t know why they feel this way.
 They run into a paradox.
 Someone reasonable doesn’t believe the same things they do.
-This causes physical or mental distress.
+It causes physical or mental distress.
 That’s because outsiders are supposed to be unreasonable and evil.

 Sadly, what often happens is they go to their trusted spiritual leader?
 They explain how they met a friendly person outside the flock.
-The pastor will tell them this is an attempted deception of the Devil, and so they must reject the outsider.
+The pastor will tell them this is an attempted deception of the Devil, so they must reject the outsider.

 The conflict between science and the mythology of religion causes cognitive dissonance.
 Maintaining your sanity requires one of two options.
 Immerse further in groupthink manipulation to block out the facts from the fiction.
-This is how one maintains paradox by submission to propaganda, or move beyond the confines of organized religion.
+One maintains paradox by submission to propaganda.

-Not all religions are harmful.
-Only those that create boundaries and restrictions dictating values and thought.
-Some religions have more boundaries than others.
-For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
-These systems encourage the exploration and development of your own path.
-This contrasts with the boundaries of Western organized religion.
-These are the Abrahamic religions, (1) the Semitic origin including Judaism, Christianity, and Islam.
+Not all religions are harmful, only those that create boundaries and restrictions dictating values and thought.
+Some religions have more limitations than others.
+For example, Taoism and Paganism have the fewest constraints over freethinking.
+These systems encourage the exploration and development of your path.
+It contrasts with the boundaries of Western organized religion.
+These are the Abrahamic religions, (1) the Semitic origin, including Judaism, Christianity, and Islam.
 They are a rebranding of earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.

 You don’t have to join a religion to engage in spiritual exploration.
 All you need to do is to learn and practice the processes.
 There’s a vast difference between religion and spiritual exploration.

-Here’s a tip.
-If you register on our site, you will get special offers.
-We offer discounts to registered user and we send notices of free online training.
-We comply with all GDPR guidelines.
-We never share or sell your contact data.
+If you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
+We comply with all GDPR guidelines and never share or sell your contact data.